Gov. Mills' budget proposal invests in health care, housing, and more - NewsBreak

 NOBLEBORO, Maine — A lawsuit filed Thursday in Lincoln County Superior Court accuses a former employee of a well-known summer camp of childhood sex abuse, dating back to 1976.
 Camp Kieve, located in Nobleboro, is not named in the case.
 A 58-year-old man alleges the incident happened when he...

-Gov. Janet Mills proposes a record $10 billion biennial budget for Maine
+Gov. Mills focuses $10 billion budget proposal on education, health care, housing, roads

-AUGUSTA, Maine -- Jan.
-11, 2023 — One week after she wasinaugurated for a second term, Maine Democratic Governor Janet Mills unveiled her proposals for state spending for the next two years on Wednesday.
-The proposed Fiscal Year 2024-2025 budget totals $10.3 billion in spending, the most in state...
+AUGUSTA (WGME) – Governor Janet Mills unveiled her $10 billion proposed budget for Maine’s next two years Wednesday.
+The budget focuses on education, health care, housing and roads.
+Mills says the budget is balanced, does not raise taxes and leaves the state’s rainy-day fund untouched.
+The budget...

 Over 50,000 Maine Residents To Get Surprise Checks From The State